My daughter was sexual with a younger child.

 Finding a therapist

-For help in finding a therapist, you can talk to your pediatrician or visit our website for referrals for specialized therapy for adults and youth to help you find appropriate treatment providers.
+For help in finding a therapist, you can talk to your pediatrician or visit our website for referrals for specialized therapy for youth to help you find appropriate treatment providers.
 Above all, keep uppermost in your mind that when a child sexually harms another child, they can get help to change their behaviors.
 The earlier they receive treatment, the easier it is to re-direct their behaviors.

 Talking with your local child protection service